 Working with a mortgage broker

 - A mortgage broker must be trustworthy that tell you when there’s a mortgage conflict.
-If you choose to work with a mortgage broker, make sure they are licensed.
+If you work with a mortgage broker, ensure they are licensed.
 On the other hand, check if the private investor has a licensed brokerage representing them.

 Organizing Your Private Mortgage